-New Zealand v Philippines
+Co-hosts New Zealand upset by World Cup debutants

-First Half ends, New Zealand 0, Philippines 1.
+Match ends, New Zealand 0, Philippines 1.

+New Zealand missed a golden opportunity to edge closer to the knockout stages of the Women's World Cup as the Philippines upset them in Wellington.

+It was a famous victory for the Philippines, the first by one of the eight debutants at the tournament, and they celebrated passionately at full-time.

 New Zealand